 The back shows off the Asteroids circuit board, behind a Perspex pane.
 Note the integrated carrying handle on top – try that with a full-size cabinet! ;-)

 As you can see from the images, I did not aim for an exact replica of Atari's cabinet shape.
-Rather, my goal was to build a cabinet that is comfortably playable when sitting on a table or a shelf – and, of course, which has room for the vintage components and the infrastructure they need to feel comfortable.
+Rather, my goal was to build a cabinet that is comfortably playable when placed on a table or a shelf – and, of course, which has room for the vintage components and the infrastructure they need.
 The Asteroids circuit board determines the cabinet height, which is a bit taller than a typical bartop cab.

 This small web site shows some pictures of my cabinet, explains some of the non-obvious aspects of putting it together, and provides details on the homebrew XY deflection board for the monitor.
 Please use the buttons on top or the menu on the left to get around.